ankorstore/yokai/trace/README.md

 a `context.Context`.

-If no tracer provider is found in context, the [global tracer](https://github.com/open-telemetry/opentelemetry-go/blob/main/trace.go) will be used.
+If no tracer provider is found in context, the [global tracer provider](https://github.com/open-telemetry/opentelemetry-go/blob/main/trace.go) will be used.

+This module also provides the `CtxTracer()` function that allow to create a tracer (named `yokai`) from the tracer provider got from a `context.Context`.

 #### Span processors